Torrenting has gained lots of popularity in recent years, along with its fair share of threats as well.

 In addition to a VPN service, it’s very important that you also use an antivirus program to protect yourself from any malware, ransomware or spyware that may make its way onto your computer through a downloaded file.

 Using antivirus software is one of the best things you can do to preserve your online privacy while torrenting.

 Also, keep in mind that when you’re using a torrenting client to get a file, your IP address is essentially visible to all users who have connected to the same server.
 If you aren’t using a VPN and an antivirus program, then such a setup is not ideal for privacy and security.

 Above, we covered the background, terms, techniques and privacy tips you need to understand torrenting.
 Here are the answers to some commonly asked questions:

-A torrent is a file that contains movies, TV shows, games, songs or any other type of digital content.
+A torrent is a file that can contain movies, TV shows, games, audio or video content, or any other type of digital content.
 You can access these files on torrent sites and get them by using a torrent client.